SandeepRamesh/Twitter-Social-Network-Analysis/README.md

 # Twitter-Social-Network-Analysis
-This project is based on Python's Social network analysis and text mining.
+This project is based on Python's Social network analysis and text mining. tweet_collection_10k python file contains the implementation to collect dynamic tweet collection using Twython Streamer.
+Sentimentanalysis.py contains the code for sentiment analysis of the collected tweets. wordcloud_topicanalyses.py contains the code for generating a word cloud and generating topics.